MadebyDaris/MadebyDaris.github.io/content/posts/défiWiFi/index.md

 # Défi WiFi Hackathon
+In this article I will give a description of the plan behind the 2025 April hackathon with ANFR, and what we learned during the event as well as what I learned after taking a deeper look in how to deal with this project.
 The project developed during a hackathon aimed at locating WiFi access points in real time using:
 - Network sniffing,
 - Distance estimation based on signal strength,
 - Map visualization in a Flutter application, and finding the exact points
 ## 1. Working on the dataset
-The original Dataset we were given was of the following format, we used the MAC address as a unique identifier of the network.
+The original Dataset we were given was of the following format, we used the MAC address as a unique identifier of the network, and the signal strength to determine the distance of the device from the source.
+Yet, we encountered numerous issues with the dataset.
 **Issues:**
 - Frequently in the dataset, the same mac address at the same longitude and latitude, emits two signals, with different percentages, resulting in different distances, sometimes resulting in a difference of 10-100m
 ```json